 How to Become a Dermatologist

-A dermatologist provides life-changing medical treatments that restore health, improve quality of life, and bring relief for people who suffer from a variety of conditions that often cause severe discomfort, both mentally and physically.
-These medical specialists diagnose and treat disorders of the skin, hair, nails, and associated mucous membranes in adults and children.
+Dermatologists provides life-changing medical diagnoses and treatments that restore health, prevent illness, improve quality of life, and bring relief for people who suffer from a variety of conditions that often cause severe mental and physical impairment.
+Dermatologists are physician specialists who diagnose and treat disorders of the skin, hair, nails, and mucous membranes in both adults and children.
 The extent of services provided is broad, ranging from acne, infections, genetic disorders, and skin cancer to cosmetic issues such as scars, hair loss, tattoo removal, and aging.

 Like most medical doctors, the day-to-day duties of dermatologists are as varied as the patients with whom they work.
-To diagnose infections or other skin conditions, they perform physical examinations and black light exams.
+To diagnose infections or other skin conditions, they perform physical examinations, occasionally with the assistance of black light.
 Some disorders, such as systemic diseases, are treated with prescribed antibiotics or other types of medicine.
-These professionals also perform several types of surgical treatments, from minor procedures such as the excision of moles, to techniques like Moh's surgery, a specialized procedure that removes skin cancer from sensitive regions (such as the face) with minimal scarring and disruption.
+These professionals also perform several types of minor surgical procedures, including the excision of moles and techniques like Moh's surgery – a specialized procedure that removes skin cancer from sensitive regions (such as the face) with minimal scarring and physical disruption.

-Since the high visibility of skin conditions can greatly impact a patient's quality of life, dermatologists often focus on cosmetic issues.
+Given that the high visibility of skin conditions can greatly impact a patient's quality of life, dermatologists will often focus on cosmetic issues.
 Many are trained in techniques like Botox injections, as well as laser therapy to improve the appearance of birthmarks.
-Some dermatologists also perform vitiligo surgery or skin grafting, which is used to treat burn victims or people with large scars.
+Some dermatologists also perform vitiligo surgery or skin grafting, which is used to treat burn victims or patients with large scars.

 Dermatologists also provide education and preventative care for skin and other health-related issues.
 For example, they perform skin surveys to locate lesions that may be precancerous, especially among patients who are at high risk for skin cancer.
-A dermatologist is able to alleviate pain and suffering, and vastly improve the lives of those stricken with physical disfigurement and other debilitating conditions of the skin.
+In these ways, a dermatologist is able to alleviate pain and suffering and can vastly improve the lives of those stricken with physical disfigurement and other debilitating conditions of the skin.

-Most dermatologists work in outpatient individual or group practice clinics.
-Some work in hospitals, or in research and academic settings.
-In general, dermatologists enjoy a less demanding schedule compared to other medical specialties.
-According to a 2012 Medscape poll of thousands of U.S. dermatologists, the majority of these professionals spend 30 to 40 hours per week treating patients, with one-quarter of dermatologists spending fewer than 30 hours per week.
+While the majority of dermatologists work in outpatient individual or group practice clinics, some choose to work in hospitals or in more academic settings.
+Generally speaking, dermatologists enjoy a less demanding schedule as compared to many other medical specialties.
+According to a 2012 Medscape poll of thousands of U.S. dermatologists, the majority of dermatologists spend 30 to 40 hours per week treating patients, with one-quarter of dermatologists spending fewer than 30 hours per week.

-Office-based dermatologists typically enjoy comfortable working conditions, as they spend less time on their feet than other medical professionals such as surgeons or hospital internists.
+Office-based dermatologists typically enjoy comfortable working conditions, as they spend less time on their feet than other medical professionals such as surgeons or hospitalists.
 Dermatologists who work in research or academia may have additional responsibilities that require longer hours, although occasionally cutting their clinical responsibilities in turn.

 Following the undergraduate program, aspiring dermatologists must attend a four-year accredited medical school.
-Admission to medical school is extremely competitive, so a high undergraduate GPA is advisable.
-Students must also take and score well on the Medical College Admissions Test (MCAT) in order to be accepted for med school.
+Admission to medical school is extremely competitive, so a high undergraduate GPA is mandatory.
+Students must also take and perform well on the Medical College Admissions Test (MCAT) in order to be accepted to medical school.

-After this, many dermatologists elect to pursue further training through one- or two-year fellowships in specialized fields such as cosmetic surgery, laser medicine, dermatopathology, phototherapy, immunodermatology, or Moh's micrographic surgery.
+After the successful completion of residency, many dermatologists elect to pursue further training through a one- or two-year fellowship in subspecialized fields such as cosmetic surgery, laser medicine, dermatopathology, phototherapy, immunodermatology, or Moh's micrographic surgery.

 Licensing and/or Certification

 Medical doctors must obtain and keep a current license to practice.
-Once a candidate has successfully completed pre-med, medical school, and a residency, he is eligible to sit for the Dermatology Board Examination, which is administered by the American Board of Dermatology (ABD).
+Once a candidate has successfully completed medical school and dermatology residency, he or she is eligible to sit for the Dermatology Board Examination, which is administered by the American Board of Dermatology (ABD).
 Following the candidate’s successful performance, he or she can finally be deemed “board-certified”.
-Further certification is available for dermatologists who have completed a fellowship and passed the general board examination.
-They may take the appropriate Subspecialty Board Examination through the ABD.
+Further certification is available for dermatologists who have completed a fellowship and passed the general board examination, and they may take the appropriate Subspecialty Board Examination through the ABD.

 To maintain board certification, a dermatologist must complete continuing medical education (CME) requirements throughout his career, and must re-take and pass the board examination every ten years.